-Older children will remember the "paragnosta" Uri Geller who folds a teaspoon.
-For the less boomers, however, the reference is the Matrix, in the scene in which a child teaches Neo to bend a spoon with his mind.
+Older children will remember the “paragnost” Uri Geller bending a teaspoon.
+For less boomers, however, the reference is the Matrix, in the scene in which a child teaches Neo to bend a spoon with his mind.

 Differences?
 None.
-Both of the telekinesis that I mention are fictions.
-In that of the film, however, there is also a piece of explanation.
+Both telekinesis that I mention are fictions.
+In the film, however, there is also a bit of explanation.

 The child points out to Keanu Reeves' character that reality is only information, like a computer code that can be manipulated.